 All I can say is that the Bugaboo area is one of the truly magical slices of the natural world that I have stumbled into.

 High Col Press has posted a preview copy of Chris Atkinson and Marc Piché’s 2003 book on the Bugaboos.
 You can find it here.
 If you know what you’re doing then this book may be all you need to make your climbing trip in the Bugs a reality.
 You’ll also meet a lot of fellow climbers at the Kain Hut who will have first-hand experience of some climb you are thinking of doing.

-If you are the keen novice that I will always be, you’ll want to hire a mountain guide who has been here before.
+If you are the keen novice that I will always be, you’ll want to hire a mountain guide who has been there before.
 The Rockies and Columbias do not lack for super-competent local guides like the three incredible guys who led our trip.
-Check out this web page if you’d like to know more about hiring a certified guide – or check the list of members of the ACMG (Association of Canadian Mountain Guides) to see if the person you’re thinking of hiring is on it.
-The Bugaboos is only a play ground if you really know what you’re doing!
+Check out this ACMG web page if you’d like to know more about hiring a certified guide – or check the list of members of the ACMG (Association of Canadian Mountain Guides) to see if the person you’re thinking of hiring is on it.
+The Bugaboos is only a playground if you really know what you’re doing!

 To no great surprise, there is some great video to look at on Youtube.
 A few that brought the magical scenery and that feeling of climbing all back for me as I watched them were these: a Yamnuska video entitled Bugaboo Granite; Bugaboo Spire Rock Climb; an episode of Outdoor Research’s Classic Climbs which looks at The Beckey Chouinard Route on the Howzers.
 You’ll find enough other ones to while away a couple of hours as you feed that Bugaboo itch!